First high pass to Haute Asco

 Accommodation: Hotel

 • We are up early and ready to face another challenging day with some stunning scenery to entice us onwards.
-The landscape begins to change today from rugged and rocky, to a terrain altogether more mellow, as we climb up to the Bocca San Pedru at 1452m (4762ft), and then over a second pass the Bocca a Reta at 1881m (6169ft) as we make our way to the spectacular Lac de Nino at 1743m (5717ft).
-Surrounded by pozzines, which are little ponds in the midst of grassy meadows, it is an ideal grazing area for horses, cattle and wild pigs.
-After the Lac de Nino, we will take a short break at the working farm of Bergeries de Vaccaghja, before diverting from the GR20 to the Refuge de la Sega.
+You will notice that the landscape begins more mellow, as we climb up to the Bocca San Pedru at 1452m (4762ft), and then over a second pass the Bocca a Reta at 1881m (6169ft) as we hike towards the beautiful high meadows of the Lac de Nino at 1743m (5717ft).
+Surrounded by pozzines, which are little ponds in the midst of grassy meadows, it is a grazing area for horses, cattle and wild pigs.
+After the Lac de Nino, we will take a short break at the working farm of Bergeries de Vaccaghja.

 The next section feels remote and the trail seldom travelled.
 It is not easy to find the route and today we really feel like we are exploring off-the-beaten track.
-The refuge is at the end of a trail through pine forests and is in a lovely location away from the crowds, with several great rock pools nearby if you fancy a swim.
+Our overnight is at the end of a trail through pine forests and away from the crowds, with several great rock pools nearby if you fancy a swim.

 Ascent: 965m (3165ft) Descent: 1200m (3936ft) Distance: 23km (14.3 miles) Duration: 8h00-8h30